dannyHallo/ai-vision-tutorial/README.md

 5. Navigate to Tools > PSRAM > Select `OPI PSRAM`

-6. Open the project at `./cam`
+6. Click to open the esp32 project at `./cam/cam.ino`

 7. Insert your own credentials

    - Get your own WIFI credentials by copying credential.h.template, and rename it into credential.h, then fill your WIFI credential in it.
-   - !
-DO NOT CHANGE THE TEMPLATE FILE.
+   - Please do not change the template file.

-8. Upload to your board!
+8. Upload the program to your board!

+# Python

+1. Use your computer, and connect to the internet.

 # References